-The most important consideration when defining a concatenated index is how to choose the column order so it can support as many SQL queries as possible.
+The most important consideration when defining a concatenated index is how to choose the column order so it can be used as often as possible.

-The true essence of the myth is related to indexing independent range conditions—that is the only case where the selectivity should influence the index design (see Section 4.3).
+The true essence of the myth is related to indexing independent range conditions—that is the only case where the selectivity should influence the index design (see “Index Merge”).

 The myth is extraordinarily persistent in the SQL Server environment and appears even in the official documentation.
 The reason is that SQL Server keeps a histogram for the first index column only.
 But that means that the recommendation should read like "uneven distributed columns first" because histograms are not very useful for evenly distributed columns anyway.

 I'm not the first to fight this myth.
 Here are some more references that disproof the myth:

 Don't automatically put the most selective term first in a concatenated index.

 — Guy Harrison in "Oracle Performance Survival Guide"

 One of the often-quoted fairy-tales about indexes was the directive to “put the most selective column first”.
 It was never a sensible rule of thumb (except, possibly, prior to version 6.0).

 — Jonathan Lewis in "Oracle Scratchpad"